I Got "Milk Bath Nails", The Understated Manicure Trend Taking Over Salons

 Jen used a minuscule nail brush to build the gel polish in certain areas so that the finish was a tad more uniform, rather than uneven, as can be the case with many sheer gel and regular nail polishes of this hue.
 That said, this manicure doesn't have to be perfectly opaque.
 Much like a milk bath, these nails are meant to be slightly translucent, so even if you do catch a glimpse of your nail bed underneath, it simply adds to the effect.
 Jen finished off with a top coat, which is the key to achieving the glossy liquid effect of a milk bath.

-If you're doing milk bath nails at home, Streets says that a good, even painting technique is imperative when applying sheer shades, but it's how you handle the bottle that counts the most.
+If you're doing milk bath nails at home, Ami says that a good, even painting technique is imperative when applying sheer shades, but it's how you handle the bottle that counts the most.
 "Pre-painting, make sure you gently roll the nail polish between your hands for a few seconds," she says.
 "This will mix the polish without creating bubbles and ensure an even, streak-free coat of colour on application."
 Proper prep is also important to ensure the nail plate surface is clean and buffed so that colour application will be smooth.
-Consider a nail polish remover with acetone to remove any debris or oils from your nail bed, and a gentle buffer.
+Consider a nail polish remover with acetone to get rid of any debris or oils from your nail bed, and a gentle buffer such as Deborah Lippmann Smooth Operator Buffer Nail File, £10.

 Advertisement